Dartmouth-Data-Analytics-Core/RNA-seq_workshop_July2020/README.md

 ### Workshop goals:
 - Develop a working understanding of the analytical workflow for a typical RNA-seq experiment
 - Pre-process raw data in FASTQ format to generate a gene expression matrix
 - Learn how to perform a detailed quality control analysis
+- Develop a working understanding of the fundamental statistics behind a typical differential expression analysis using R/Bioconductor packages
 - Perform a differential expression analysis using R/Bioconductor packages
 - Learn how to explore the results and make robust insights from your data

 ### Workshop Contacts:
 - Shannon Soucy (Shannon.Margaret.Soucy@Dartmouth.edu)